r00tkit77/cmdb_nvd_nessus_mcp_server/README.md

-# CMDB-NVD-NESSUS MCP Server
+# CMDB-NVD MCP Server

 A **Model Context Protocol (MCP) server** for vulnerability intelligence automation with Agentic AI.
-This system combines a Configuration Management Database (CMDB) with real-time CVE ingestion from NIST NVD and leverages **LLM-driven reasoning** for vulnerability correlation followed by Nessus scan to validate the issue.
+This system combines a Configuration Management Database (CMDB) with real-time CVE ingestion from NIST NVD and leverages **LLM-driven reasoning** for vulnerability correlation.

 ---